top of page

 Cameras On

 Witch Camps are about being in community and in an online camp, this means having our cameras on as much as possible.
 With our cameras on we can witness each other as we make magic.
 We also acknowledge that sometimes we may need to turn our cameras off as a self-care practice, or to avoid distracting others for a moment, while something is happening around us.
-These instances are of course accepted and we trust campers are doing their best to stay present.
+We accept these instances, trusting campers are doing their best to stay present.

 Timeliness